sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 was there to oversee and approve the fire.

-The nightly bonfires were great team bonding times and I think a couple of good ideas came out of discussions around the fire, however, the vast majority of the ideas were horrible.
+The nightly bonfires were great team bonding times and I think a couple of good ideas came out of discussions around the fire, however, the most of the ideas were probably horrible and mainly inspired by the alcohol.
 One evening, we played a game that was some twisted combination of charades and taboo that was very fun and got everyone doing ridiculous motions and saying ridiculous things to get their team to guess the words in a deck of cards.
 Another time, Scott told a "story" about the barwich: an ice cream sandwich on bottom combined with an ice cream bar on top.
 He told this elaborate story about how he'd seen them in Japan years ago, but hadn't seen them again... until a store in Portugal!
 On Monday, we had s'mores around the fire and it was the first time that some of the non-North-American team members had had a s'more!
 These were very fancy s'mores, though: they were chocolate covered marshmallows so you had to be very careful to not melt the chocolate off the marshmallow.
 We also had very tiny sticks and which made roasting the marshmallows a quite warming experience.

 {{< figure
       src="./images/fire.jpg"